The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Solución

-We recommend that you follow the instructions in the next sections and create the application step by step.
-However, you can skip right to the completed example.
+We recommend following the instructions in the upcoming sections to create the application step by step.
+If you prefer, you can skip ahead to the completed example.

-The solution is located in the security-jwt-quickstart directory.
+The completed solution is located in the security-jwt-quickstart directory.

 Creación del proyecto Maven